 Agenda

-15:10 Overview of the Green Surgery Toolkit – Professor Mahmood Bhutta, Professor of Sustainable Healthcare and Chair in ENT Surgery, Brighton and Sussex Medical School
+15:10 Current practice for theatre hats: the good, the bad and the ugly – Professor Mahmood Bhutta, Professor of Sustainable Healthcare and Chair in ENT Surgery, Brighton and Sussex Medical School

-15:20 Reusable Theatre Hats — Evidence, Circular Economy Principles and FAQs – Professor Jennie Wilson, Professor of Healthcare Epidemiology, University of West London
+15:20 Evidence for the safety of reuse – Professor Jennie Wilson, Professor of Healthcare Epidemiology, University of West London

 Why Attend?